JeremiahKaren/35percent.github.io/letters/CPOHandbook.md

 ## How to resist a CPO
 Get organised - get a list of other leaseholders on your estate.
 You can do this either from the freehold deeds available from the Land Registry.
 The Land Registry Freehold title certificate will contain a list of all of the leasehold properties that have exchanged hands since registration became mandatory in 2003.
 This won't capture the initial RtB purchases.
 You can also find out leasehold property from historic properties sold data available from Zoopla etc.

+The first thing you will need to do is object to the CPO when the order is issued.
+You have a strict time limit for this of 28 days so you need to be quick in organising a list of objectors and very brief grounds of objection like [this one](http://heygatewashome.org/img/ObjectionCPOAugust2012.pdf)

+The DCLG will then call a public inquiry (normally this will be within 6 months from issuing the CPO) and the Council will serve its 'Statement of Case' within set time limit (normally a month).
+A statement of case sets out the parties' main arguments for and against confirmation of the Order.

+You will then be given until 35 days before the public inquiry to serve your Statement of Case on the Council and the DCLG.

+[Here](https://halag.files.wordpress.com/2017/02/closingstatement.pdf) are some of the arguments we used at the Aylesbury public inquiry.

 ## Use FOI and Land Registry to obtain development (contractual) agreements
 Here's the link to our [complaint to the ICO](http://35percent.org/img/AylesburyDPA_ICOComplaint.pdf) providing an example of how to obtain development agreements under EIR.